Mariano Araneta

 Mariano "Nonong" V. Araneta, Jr. (born November 9, 1954) is a Filipino sports executive, businessman and retired footballer.
 Araneta formerly played for the Philippines national football team.
-He is the current president of the Philippine Football Federation (PFF) and a member of the FIFA Council since May 2017.
+He was the president of the Philippine Football Federation (PFF) from 2010 to 2023 and is currently a member of the FIFA Council since May 2017.

 Early life and education

 Araneta was born on November 9, 1954, in Barotac Nuevo, Iloilo.
 He played for his town's team in province-wide football tournaments held during the summer and Christmas season during his childhood.
 For his high school studies, Araneta attended the University of the Philippines Iloilo.
 For his collegiate studies, he took up Civil Engineering at the Diliman campus of the University of the Philippines.
 He was a varsity player for both the university's basketball and football team.

 Basketball career

 Araneta played for the UP Fighting Maroons basketball team for three years in the 1970s.
 He played as a point guard due to his football background.
 He was offered to play for a farm team of Mariwasa, a team in the Manila Industrial and Commercial Athletic Association (MICAA), by UP Coach Fely Fajardo so that after his graduation he would be part of the Mariwasa main team.
 However Araneta was not able to play in the MICAA when it was supplanted by the Philippine Basketball Association (PBA) in 1975 as the top-flight basketball league in the Philippines.
 He decided to focus on finishing his studies in UP over playing competitive basketball.